QuantEcon/QuantEconHub/google-hub/README.md

 The easiest authentication setup is to use GitHub, with an optional whitelist of users (anyone else will get a `403: Forbidden` error if they try to log in).

-The instructions for GitHub setup are [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/authentication.html) and the whitelist are [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/authentication.html#adding-a-whitelist).
+The instructions for GitHub setup are [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/authentication.html).
+For the whitelist, you can just add a list of github user IDs to the `config.yaml` (see below on how to edit it).

-**Note:** When you're setting it up on GitHub, the hub address is just `http://youripaddress` (from step 6) and the callback is just that followed by `/hub/oauth_callback`.
+**Note:** When you're setting it up on GitHub, the hub address is just `http://youripaddress` (from step 6) and the callback URL is just that followed by `/hub/oauth_callback`.

 Both involve changes to `config.yaml`.
 You can open this file by running `nano config.yaml` in the container.
 Make your changes, and then hit `Ctrl + X` to exit.
 It'll ask you to hit `Y` to save.